EmilySillars/Quidditch-zigzag/zigzag-fork/README.md

 Run and Test MLIR examples with *Verilator and Spike Simulating Snitch*.

-Currently: All examples run on the snitch DMA core

-Someday: Run examples on Snitch *Cluster*!

 ##### Current Status

 - this repo deals with everything inside the blue box